Hero (2019 Tamil film): Critical response

 The Times of India rated the film 3.5 out of 5, stating that "A superhero story origin, that's also a spiritual sequel to Shankar's Gentleman".
 For Firstpost, Sreedhar Pillai rated the 3/5, stating that "Mithran has given a neat commercial entertainer, which also calls for a rethink of our educational policy."
-Sify rated the film 2.5 out of 5 stating that "Hero is a must watch for families this holiday season, which has a relevant message on the modern-day educational system."
+Sify rated the film 2.5 out of 5, stating that "Hero is a must watch for families this holiday season, which has a relevant message on the modern-day educational system."

 India Today rated the film 2.5 out of 5 stars, stating that "Hero had all the potential to become a proper superhero film sensible to Tamil cinema standards.
 But, the lumbering narrative (in a few portions), exaggerated scenes and illogical loopholes ruin the entire experience."
 Sudhir Srinivasan rated the film 3 out of 5 stars, stating that "Hero takes its messaging very, very seriously.
 The film is a scathing criticism of the good education system.
 It attacks colleges, pressurising parents, the spineless government, and above all, a syllabus that stifles originality and creativity, and in the words of Mahadev (Abhay Deol), "that is designed to create labourers."
 Moorthy (Arjun) says as much."
-The Indian Express rated 2 out of 5 stating that "Sivakarthikeyan's superpower is being super preachy."
+The Indian Express rated the film 2 out of 5, stating that "Sivakarthikeyan's superpower is being super preachy."

 Baradwaj Rangan for Film Companion reviewed it as "The film is surprisingly understated.
 It steers clear of massy "hero" moments, and there's a lot of clear, clean thinking in the writing."
 Haricharan Pudipeddi for Cinestaan reviewed the film as "PS Mithran's Hero is the Gentleman tribute we needed and it's a film that pretty much gets everything right."